forgetman/vaop/README.md

 + Duration: log the duration of method when it be invoked
 + MainThread: invoke method in main thread
-+ SubThread: invoke method in sub thread
++ IOThread: invoke method in IO thread
 + Safe: invoke method with try catch inside
-+ RequestPermission: request the permission before method is invoked
++ Permission: request the permission before method is invoked
++ SingleClick: prevent a multi click on the view during a short time
++ DebugLog: record the arguments and returned value of method

 Advise
 ----